 Thomas Kenyon, M.D., M.P.H.

-Dr. Kenyon’s undergraduate degree in Zoology is from Indiana University, his M.D. is from the University of Missouri-Columbia School of Medicine, and his Master’s in Public Health is from the Johns Hopkins University School of Hygiene and Public Health.
-He completed training in pediatrics at the University of Arizona Health Sciences Center in Tucson, and completed training as a field epidemiologist in the Epidemic Intelligence Service, Division of TB Elimination, at the CDC in Atlanta.
+Kenyon earned his undergraduate degree from Indiana University; his M.D. from the University of Missouri-Columbia School of Medicine; and his master’s in public health from the Johns Hopkins University School of Hygiene and Public Health.
+He completed training in pediatrics at the University of Arizona Health Sciences Center in Tucson, and completed training as a field epidemiologist in the Epidemic Intelligence Service, Division of Tuberculosis Elimination at the CDC in Atlanta.